 General Merchandise Stores: The Walmart Supercenter in Kilmarnock is the closest convenient location for residents to shop for general home goods and personal care items.

 Health & Personal Care Stores: The town does not have a local pharmacy.
-Residents must travel to White Stone or Kilmarnock to fill prescriptions and purchase over-the-counter remedies.
+Residents must travel to Kilmarnock to fill prescriptions and purchase over-the-counter remedies.

 Town Employment